-(r) Fair value of derivatives and financial instruments
+(u) Fair value of derivatives and financial instruments

-The carrying amounts of trade receivables, trade payables, short-term borrowings and accrued payroll and welfare approximate their fair values due to the short-term maturity of these instruments.
+The carrying value of cash and cash equivalents, trade receivables, advances to suppliers, accounts payable and short-term borrowings approximate their fair values due to the short-term maturity of these instruments.
+The long-term bank borrowings approximate their fair value since the contracts were recently entered into and market interest rates have not fluctuated significantly since those dates.